karask/karask.github.io/_posts/2020-04-30-transactions.md

 ---

-This part of the tutorial will introduce basic Bitcoin transaction types and focus on __Pay to Public Key Hash (P2PKH)__ transaction types.
+This part of the tutorial will introduce basic Bitcoin transactions and focus on __Pay to Public Key Hash (P2PKH)__ transaction output types.
 The tutorial is aimed for people who already have some knowledge of how Bitcoin works at a high-level and want to understand how it works at a low-level.

 ### Transactions
 A transaction sends bitcoins from one address to another and it consists of 1+ inputs and 1+ outputs.
 The inputs of a transaction consist of outputs of previous transactions.
 When an output is spend it can never be used again.
 All the bitcoins are transferred elsewhere (to a recipient, back to yourself as change, etc.).
 Outputs that are available to be spend are called _Unspent Transaction Outputs (UTXOs)_ and Bitcoin nodes keep track of the complete UTXO set.